Nalo Seed

 By Nalo SeedJuly 14, 20254 min

 You think prompt engineering is about crafting a clever sentence and hoping the AI spits out magic?
 That's the fast track to sloppy outputs, frustrating inconsistencies, and a whole lot of wasted time.
+If you want AI that actually delivers, you need systematic testing.

-• Missed Opportunities: Competitors scaling faster
+Competitors scaling faster with optimized workflows.

 P - Purpose Definition